Karen Grigory Sargsyan: Career

-The ministry has responsibilities in the areas of policing, fire and rescue, monitoring seismic activity and emergency response.
-Colonel Artyom Harutyunyan is the Chief of Police.
+The ministry had responsibilities in the areas of policing, fire and rescue, monitoring seismic activity and emergency response.
+Colonel Artyom Harutyunyan was the Chief of Police.
 On 20 February 2021, a delegation led by Andranik Piloyan, the Minister of Emergency Situations of Armenia, paid an official visit to the Republic of Artsakh.
 They were met by the President of Artsakh, the Minister of Internal Affairs, and by Mekhak Arzumanyan, the Director of the State Emergency Service of the Republic of Artsakh.Iravaban TV - "The President of the Artsakh Republic Arayik Harutyunyan received the Minister of Emergency Situations of the Republic of Armenia Andranik Piloyan: Artsakh SESS", 22 February 2021.
 Retrieved 28 March 2021.
 The two sides discussed cooperation between the two republics and how to respond to emergency situations.Official website of the Ministry of Emergency Situation of Armenia - "Minister of Emergency Situations of RA Andranik Piloyan paid a working visit to Artsakh".
 Retrieved 28 March 2021.

-He is working with the President to discover the fate of the missing servicemen and civilians and to return the prisoners of war from Azerbaijan.Chap.am - "President of Artsakh receives several families of missing servicemen"m 11 February 2021.
+He was working with the President to discover the fate of the missing servicemen and civilians and to return the prisoners of war from Azerbaijan.Chap.am - "President of Artsakh receives several families of missing servicemen"11 February 2021.
 Retrieved 28 March 2021.

 On 26 March 2021, the Minister dealt with a complaint concerning alleged stone throwing by Azeri servicemen on the Sarushen-Karmir village road.
 He handed photographic evidence to General Rustam Muradov of the Russian peacekeeping service.Republic of Armenia Public Television - "Artsakh police reports about incident between Armenians and Azerbaijanis on Sarushen-Karmir village road".
 26 March 2021.
 Retrieved 28 March 2021.